scottrice/Ice/README.md

 - Create a list of ROMs based on the files in those folders (a ROM should have a name, a path, and a console)
 - Get the list of shortcuts the user currently has in their shortcuts.vdf file
+- Figure out any issues with referencing files that I include in my package.
+  This will require additional time with setup.py, as it is still kind of magical to me.
+- Add emulators to the package (possible issue with distribution?), or maybe even let the user use their own emulators.
+- Create scripts that will open the ROM in a given emulator when run (this will be the shortcut "Exe" for Steam)
 - Sync the ROMs that we found in the folders with the shortcuts that are already in shortcuts.vdf.
 Possibly need to add some sort of marker that lets me know a shortcut was added by Ice
+- Figure out possible issues with modifying shortcuts.vdf while Steam is currently running.
+Will we need a restart?
+This could very much alter our current 'ideal' user experience

+##Goal Updates

+Until I can identify issues with Steam and modifying shortcuts.vdf, I will code under the assumption that Ice is run every time the user wants to 'update' their list of shortcuts, as in we don't have to run constantly and watch the folders, but instead we just run one update and exit.
+This will also help in that since there is no persistant state, if Steam undoes all our changes because it overwrote shortcuts.vdf on close, the user can just run Ice again and all our changes will be redone.